-Do not remove the stator (34) unless it is defective (open windings, insulation resistance low, or stator core damaged).
+Do not remove the stator (43) unless it is defective (open windings, insulation resistance low, or stator core damaged).
 If the stator must be removed, remove the terminal housing as indicated in Terminal Housing And Power Cable Disassembly.

 Position an expandable tool, such as a split disc, approximately 2 inches (51 mm) inside the stator, and expand it tightly and squarely on the I.D.
 Attach a lifting device to the lifting eye of the tool, and raise the assembly approximately 1 inch (25 mm) off the work surface.
+Take care not to damage the stator end turns.

-The upper motor housing (13) must be heated with a torch to expand them enough for the stator to be removed.
+The upper motor housing (25) must be heated with a torch to expand it enough for the stator to be removed.
 Apply heat evenly to the outside of the motor housing; excessive heat is not required.
 When the motor housing is sufficiently heated, use a soft-faced mallet to rap alternate edges of the motor housing, and "walk" the stator out.
 Continue this process until the stator clears the motor housing.